100+ Popular Hungarian Surnames Or Last Names, With Meanings

-Hungarians, also known as Magyars, are the indigenous people of Hungary, which is called Magyarorszag by the Hungarians.
-Their official language is Hungarian —the most widely spoken Uralic language in the world.
-Most Hungarian names come from this language.
+Hungarians, also known as Magyars, are the indigenous people of Hungary (Magyarorszag.
+Their official language is Hungarian—the most widely spoken Uralic language in the world.
+Most Hungarian surnames or last names come from this language.

-The Hungarian names have family names first.
-Some surnames or family names are derived from professions, while others originate from non-Magyar ethnic groups.
-During the existence of the Austria-Hungary empire, people of non-Hungarian descent adopted Hungarian surnames.
-These individuals were mostly Germans, Slovaks, and Jews.
-While some Germans translated their names into Hungarian, some modified their original German surnames into a Hungarian form.
+Hungarian family names generally precede given names.
+These surnames reflect the nation’s cultural heritage and offer insights into one’s family lineage, geographic origins, and occupation.
+While most surnames or family names are derived from professions, others belong to those of non-Magyar ethnic groups.
+During the Austria-Hungary empire, people of non-Hungarian descent, including the Germans, Slovaks, and Jews, adopted Hungarian surnames.
+While some Germans translated their names into Hungarian, some modified their original German surnames into Hungarian forms.

 This post takes you through a list of the most common Hungarian surnames or last names with their meanings.